captainsvbot/TeslaChain-369/WHITEPAPER.md

 By convention, the first transaction in a block is a special transaction that starts a new coin owned by the creator of the block.
 This adds an incentive for nodes to support the network and provides a way to initially distribute coins into circulation.

 TeslaChain follows this model for LINK blocks.
 For AXIS blocks, the skip-chain structure creates an additional security incentive: including an invalid AXIS reference would invalidate the block, wasting the proof-of-work expenditure.

+Additionally, TeslaChain's SLASH penalty mechanism burns a portion of the block reward for violations, creating a direct economic cost for protocol non-compliance.

 ---